 Tonight 10,000 to 20,000 mostly foreign visitors will go to Sunrise Beach in Haad Rin on the island of Koh Phangan for the famous monthly Full Moon Party to dance the night away drinking and, for some, taking drugs.
-For the people of Koh Phangan, however, the Full Moon Party actual takes place early in the morning of the day of the full moon with many people choosing to visit the temple to make merit.
+For the Thai people of Koh Phangan, however, the Full Moon Party actually takes place early in the morning of the day of the full moon with many people choosing to visit the temple to make merit.

 This full moon we went to Wat Thong Nang in the Than Sadet National Park on Koh Phangan to pray with the monks and celebrate the start of a new lunar cycle.
 No drink, no drugs, no loud music, but a spiritual experience and a chance to step back from every day life and consider things from a calmer detached perspective.